-- 1. To be considered for admission students must complete the major core requirements in Communication by the end of their junior year: - COM 1000 Introduction to Communication Studies (4) - COM 3300 Multicultural Communication (4)

-- COM 2000 Public Speaking (4) or COM 3080 Competitive Speaking (2) (two semesters required for a total of 4 credits) or COM 2001 - Professional Communication (4) - COM 3000 Relational Communication Theory (4), or COM 3201 Rhetorical Theory (4), or COM 3002 Cultural Theory in Communication (4), or COM 3003 Media and Mass Communication Theory (4) - 2.
+- 1. To be considered for admission students must complete the major core requirements in Communication by the end of their junior year: - COM 1000 Introduction to Communication Studies (4) - COM 3300 Communication, Culture, and Belonging (4) - COM 2000 Public Speaking (4) or COM 2001 Professional Communication (4) - COM 3000 Relational Communication Theory (4), or COM 3201 Rhetorical Theory (4), or COM 3002 - Cultural Theory in Communication (4), or COM 3202 - Discourse Theory (4) - 2.
 Students must have an overall GPA of at least 3.0 and a GPA in the major of at least 3.5 to enter the program. - 3.
 If approved for the program by the department, students will receive deferred admission status into the graduate M.A. program.
 Upon completion of the B.A. degree, students who have maintained an overall undergraduate GPA of 3.0 and earned a minimum grade of B in each of their graduate courses will be formally admitted to the M.A. program.